dr1pvfx/hdrstills/README.md

 ## Usage

 1. Double-click the `pq_converter.app` to launch the application
-2. Click "Browse" to select an input file
+2. Click "Browse" to select an input TIFF file
-3. The output path will be automatically set, same path as source but with _hdr appended to the filename
+3. The output path will be automatically set, but you can change it by clicking the output "Browse" button
 4. Click "Convert" to process the image
 5. The converted image will be saved with the specified output path

 ## Features

 - Simple and intuitive GUI interface
-- Support for all kinds of input files
+- Support for TIFF input files
 - Automatic output path suggestion
 - Progress feedback and error handling
 - Built-in ICC profile for PQ color space conversion